Gendered Sensibilities and Female Representation in African Cinema : Mossane by Safi Faye and Ousmane Sembene's Moolaadé. An analysis by Beti Ellerson

 Exploring this concept in the context of the two films, Ousmane Sembene incorporates three foreign elements into the film, Moolaade: the travelling merchant, an ex-soldier who has served in peacekeeping efforts around the world; the village chief’s son, wealthy by African standards, who returns from Europe to attend his wedding; and the radio, an important means of communication for the village women.
 In Mossane, the introduction of the unseen outsider Diogoye upsets the already fragile harmony of the village, destabilized by the stunning beauty of Mossane.
 Diogoye, who also lives in Europe and is equally wealthy by African standards, arranges his marriage to Mossane by proxy.
 Thus, Diogoye’s wealth has power, and this invisible foreign element is able to entice a mother to “sell” her own daughter, the precise thoughts of many people in the village.

-The fortune of the two sons performs as surrogate masculinity to a vulnerable patriarchy, allowed to exist by those who continue to sustain it, through habit, tradition, and fear, and in the case of the women, against their interest.
-And yet some women oppose these archaic conventions and step outside of the circle of traditional rules (Barlet).
-And thus in fighting for their own interest, women break down the “social consensus” that determines the conditions that are used to oppress them.
+The wealth of the two sons performs as surrogate masculinity to a vulnerable patriarchy, allowed to exist by those who continue to sustain it, through habit, tradition, and fear, and in the case of the women, against their interest.
+Sembene foregrounds those women who defy the patriarchal order, and thus in fighting for their own interest, women break down the “social consensus” that determines the conditions that are used to oppress them.
 Their disloyalty towards tradition causes a breach in the order of established interests, which in turn, rallies to suppress this rebellious force.